Code-Institute-Submissions/milestone-one-4/README.md

 ### Contact Us Page
 ![Portfolio](assets/wireframe/contact.jpg)
 The final page is where users can submit an email to me.
 Prompts on the page will encourage them to reach out if they have a project in mind.
+Right now, the contact form is not connected to anything on the backend, but in future work it will actually send an email.

 ## Features
 The features should make the site enjoyable and easy to navigate.